Introduction

 Start the Kubernetes Cluster

-In this step, we will start a local Kubernetes cluster using Minikube.
-Minikube is a great tool for development and learning Kubernetes because it allows you to run a single-node Kubernetes cluster on your local machine.
+In this step, we will start a Kubernetes cluster using Minikube.
+Minikube is a great tool for development and learning Kubernetes because it allows you to run a single-node Kubernetes cluster in a virtualized environment.
 We will then verify that the cluster is running correctly and is ready for use.

 First, open your terminal.
 This is where you will type in commands to interact with your computer.
 To start the Minikube cluster, type the following command and press Enter: